Robert Briscoe (politician): Early life

-Robert Emmet Briscoe was born into an Orthodox Jewish family in the Ranelagh neighborhood of South Dublin.
+Robert Emmet Briscoe was born into an Orthodox Jewish family in the Ranelagh neighbourhood of South Dublin.
 He was named after the Irish Revolutionary, Robert Emmet.
 His brother Wolfe Tone Briscoe was named after Theobald Wolfe Tone, one of the leaders of the Irish Rebellion of 1798.

 Briscoe's father, Abraham William Briscoe, was the Lithuanian Jewish proprietor of Lawlor Briscoe, a furniture factory on Ormond Quay which made, refurbished, imported, exported and sold furniture all over Ireland and abroad, including to Imperial Germany, the Austro-Hungarian Empire, and to the United States.
 Abraham Briscoe – known universally as Pappa – had arrived in Ireland as a 14-year old immigrant from the shtetl of Zagar, Kovno Governorate, and made a living first as a brush salesman and then as a merchant of imported tea.
 The original family name in Lithuania is believed to have been Cherrick or Chasen.

 After meeting her while travelling on business, Abraham Briscoe had married Ida Yoedicke, the fourth daughter of a successful Lithuanian Jewish family in Frankfurt am Main.
 The Yoeddicke family had similarly emigrated from the Russian Empire to escape from the pogroms, religious persecution, and anti-Semitic religious discrimination drastically limiting Jews from access to education and to life outside the Pale of Settlement, to live in the far more socially accepting climate of Imperial Germany.

 In direct contradiction to "standard anti-Semitic stereotypes of the Jews as avaricious, cheap, clannish, unethical and unpatriotic", Abraham Briscoe felt a very deep sense of gratitude for the better life and freedom from religious persecution that emigrating from Tsarist Lithuania to Ireland had granted him and his family.
 His son later wrote, "To Father the soft green hills of Dublin Harbour were the sheltering arms of justice and Ireland seemed the very land of liberty - though he soon learned to think differently."